History of Latin America •

 Survey of the social history, political development, and cultural contributions of Latin America.
 Topics include ancient indigenous civilizations of Central and South America, Spanish and Portuguese colonization, revolutions for independence, the building of nation-states, ethnic diversity, and present-day patterns of migration and globalization.
 May be used as social science or humanities credit, not both, at BC.

 After completing this class, students should be able to:

-- Demonstrate a general knowledge of the causes and consequences of the Mexican Revolution.
+Recognize and identify the causes and consequences of the Mexican Revolution.